darks002/testing/cybersec.md

 # Writeup

-The process of acquiring the machine begins by analyzing the website for endpoints.
-Upon locating the appropriate endpoint, a directional attack is necessary with default users such as administrator or admin.
-Once the API is compromised, sensitive information is extracted, giving us access to subdomains.
+The machine acquisition process begins by analyzing the website where we obtained endpoints.
+After locating the appropriate endpoint, we need to find a way to access the information it contains, where we will obtain sensitive information such as URLs and UUIDs.
 Among the subdomains, we find a binary and a note.
-This binary is still being developed but has apparently valid credentials, as the objective of said binary appears to be to manage employee credentials.
-It is through this binary that access to the machine is gained, as it must be cracked to bypass validations.
-What is done before printing the credentials, once inside the system, there is a user who can execute the exim binary as another system user.
-This binary allows for arbitrary command execution.
-To do this, it is necessary to read the documentation in detail, as it indicates how to do so.
-After exploiting the exim binary and reaching the second and last user on the system, to escalate to root, we will face a binary vulnerable to bof and that has all protections activated.
-Therefore, to reach root, an advanced form of exploitation will be necessary.
+This binary is still in development, but apparently contains valid credentials, as its purpose appears to be to manage employee credentials.
+It is through this binary that we gain access to the machine, as it must be hacked to reveal access credentials.
+Once inside the system, we can read emails between users and the administrator.
+Through impersonation, we can request privileges from the administrator and thus escalate until we take full control of the system.

 # Enumeration